 Colorado River rafting permits are distributed via a weighted lottery.
 The 2006 Colorado River Management Plan can be found at www.nps.gov/grca/learn/management/crmp.htm.
 Below is an overview of the noncommercial river permitting process.

 Step 1: Create a profile.
 Each person listed on a lottery application (the trip leader and all Potential Alternate Trip Leaders (PATLs)) must have a user account (profile) in this system.
-Creating an account takes just a few minutes and is free: click on the "Create New User Profile" button on the login page and follow the instructions.
+Creating an account takes just a few minutes and is free: select the "Create New User Profile" button on the login page and follow the instructions.
 Once you have a profile, you can login at any time and visit your personal profile page.
 This page shows your contact information and all past and present lottery applications.
 (New user profiles cannot be created when the river permit system is closed for maintenance.)

 Step 2: Login and create your lottery application.
 When a lottery is open and accepting applications, a "Create Lottery Application" button will appear on your profile page.
-To create an application, click on this button and follow the instructions.
+To create an application, select this button and follow the instructions.
 Important, in order to list a PATL on your lottery application, the PATL must have an existing profile in this system before you list them on your lottery application.
 As you add PATLs to your application, you will see a running total of the points that your application will have based on the persons listed as trip leader or PATLs.
 (See also "Tell me more about how points work".)
 You can be listed on only one lottery application within a lottery.
 You can be either a trip leader or a Potential Alternate Trip Leader (PATL).
 Once you have been listed on one lottery application, you cannot be on any other application within that same lottery.

 Step 3: Submit your completed application.
 You will be able to monitor your application status and verify that it is complete through this website.
 You may login and make changes to your application (e.g., changing your preferred trip dates, adding/deleting PATls, canceling your application) at any time prior to the designated lottery close date and time.
 All PATLs listed on your application must login to this system and accept their PATL status before the lottery drawing date; PATLs failing to do so will not be included in your lottery application.